ekartashov/roo-conport-modes/docs/frameworks/amo-architecture.md

 2. Establishing fundamental knowledge graph structures
 3. Integrating with ConPort for persistence
 4. Providing basic query capabilities
-5. Supporting KDAP and AKAF with relationship context
+5. Supporting other autonomous frameworks with relationship context

 Advanced features to be implemented in subsequent iterations include: